guoguo12/hibernate/README.md

 Windows Hibernate Countdown
 ===========================

-Schedule your Windows computer to hibernate after a given amount of time.
+Windows Hibernate Countdown (WHC) allows you to use Python to schedule your Windows computer to hibernate after a given amount of time.

+You will need Python 2.x installed on your computer to use WHC.

 Documentation
 -------------

-Documentation forthcoming.
+WHC is designed for use from command-line (e.g., Command Prompt or PowerShell).

+Once in the WHC directory, load `hibernate.py` using the command `python hibernate.py`, then follow the on-screen instructions.

 License
 -------